Ecwid/ecwid-api-docs/includes/_orders.md

 ## Delete item option file

-Using this method, you can remove a file attached to an order item option by customer.
+Customers can attach files to product options when adding products to cart.
+Using this method, you can remove that file from an order.

 > Request example